Akil Baddoo Player Props: Tigers vs. Blue Jays

 - Baddoo hit .204 with three doubles, two triples, two home runs and 24 walks.

-- He hit a long ball in two of 73 games last year, going deep in 0.9% of his plate appearances.
+- He hit a home run in two of 73 games last year, going deep in 0.9% of his plate appearances.

 - Baddoo drove in a run in seven of 73 games last season (9.6%), including two games with multiple RBIs.